bss-aero/bss-aero.github.io/index.md

 the best way to get in is to start contributing to some projects, or get your project fostered in _bss-aero_.
 Then, after some time, you can be on our internal team.

+## I've saw an ideia here, can I use it?

+Short awnser: Yes, probably.

+Long awnser: You need to comply with the repository license, so you must read it.
+If you are insecure about it you can ask the repository maintainer.

 ## Contact